usetech-llc/polkadot_api_dotnet/doc/demo_sr25519.md

 # Manual Demos - Milestone 2

-Milestone 2 deliverables are tagged as [milestone2](https://github.com/usetech-llc/polkadot_api_dotnet/tree/milestone2)
+SR25519 deliverables are located in master branch of this repository.

 ### Build and run Docker image